The Cesky Terrier (pronounced “chess-key terrier”) is a rare dog breed originally from Czechoslovakia.

 They might also like to dig!

-They are sometimes regarded as being somewhat easier to train than more traditional terrier breeds, because they are more naturally motivated to work in co-operation with people.
+Some people argue they are easier to train than more traditional terrier breeds.
+This is because they are more naturally motivated to work in co-operation with people.

 Training and exercise

-Ceskies, like all terriers, were originally bred to fulfil a working role.
+Ceskies, like all terriers, were first bred for a working role.

-Which means they’ve got lots of stamina, and they need plenty of physical and mental stimulation to prevent boredom and frustration setting in.
+So, they’ve got lots of stamina.
+And they need plenty of physical and mental stimulation to prevent boredom and frustration.

 Ceskies need at least an hour of physical exercise a day.
-They’re well-suited to being outdoors, and they’re ideal companions for activities like hiking.
+They suit to being outdoors, and they’re ideal companions for activities like hiking.

 Since they’re a dwarf breed, they won’t be able to keep up on a run or a bike ride though!